ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 - The entire process can be rerun at any point.
 - A fresh restoration reduces the likelihood that unneeded artifacts of the older version of the database are carried over to the new database.

+Before you start to upgrade your cluster to version 7.x you should do the following.

+- Check the [deprecation log](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging) to see if you are using any deprecated features and update your code accordingly.
+- Review the [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html) and make any necessary changes to your code and configuration for version 7.x.
+- If you use any plugins, make sure there is a version of each plugin that is compatible with Elasticsearch version 7.x.
 ## Upgrading in the UI

 You can upgrade to a new version when [restoring a backup](/docs/databases-for-elasticsearch?topic=cloud-databases-dashboard-backups#restoring-a-backup) from the _Backups_ tab of your _Deployment Overview_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.